 All major ML applications require vast amounts of data to actually qualify as products for machine learning and provide us with the services they provide.
 To this end, it is essential for the cloud to store a large amount of data as the data continues to add up as the machine learns.
 The cloud deploys all conversational AI services.

 Tools readily available

 There are tools available for all you want to do with your project once you get started.
 You don’t want one way to perform specific tasks in an analytics or ML job, but you also want to know multiple ways to implement them.
 It is easy to manipulate all products on the cloud platform.
 There are interface tools on the command line that works right from the command line, no matter what OS you have.
 Whether it’s Windows, Linux, or Mac OS, the user can script the available command-line operations to do anything and all.
 A range of algorithms needed for ML comes with cloud platforms.

 At the top of the API calls is the entire ML product.
 So if a developer wishes to send requests for an API, these URLs can be used.
 Within the cloud platform, he can do any of the management tasks right through the API.

 Data storage for all needs

 The cloud platform is about constructing distributed storage of the cloud.
-One can easily load and analyze big data.
+One can quickly load and analyze big data.
 Using databases in the cloud.
-In order to mix and match the data you want to handle, there are very specific data storage solutions available.
+In order to mix and match the data you want to handle, there are concrete data storage solutions available.